ghafari2019/Exploring-Supersymmetry-with-Machine-Learning/README.md

 y_train = observables
 ```
 ### 4. **Training the Machine Learning Model**
+Machine Learning Models:

+Deep Fully Connected Neural Networks: The default model used in MLS.
+These networks have multiple hidden layers with rectified linear unit (ReLU) activation functions and are optimized using the Adam optimizer.
+Incremental and Active Learning: Continuously update the model with new data points and actively focus on regions of interest based on the reconstructed likelihood.
 Train a machine learning model (e.g., a deep neural network) to predict physical observables based on the parameter sets.

 ```python